Learn About Unemployment Benefits Claim in Illinois

 The total amount of federal unemployment benefits that can be paid during the benefit year is 26 times the weekly benefit amount plus an allowance for dependents or an amount equal to the total wages for insured work paid during the base period, whichever amount is less.

-IL Filing for the Weekly Benefit Payment
+How to File for the Illinois Weekly Benefit Payment

 Claimants can opt to receive federal unemployment benefits by direct deposit or debit card.
 Direct deposit is a more convenient and reliable way to receive benefit payments.
 The benefit payments are typically deposited into the specified account within two business days after the claimant is certified to receive benefits.
 They can sign up for direct deposit online.
 If they do not do this, they will receive their benefit payments via debit card.